tailhq/DynaML/docs/core/core_glm.md

+!!! summary
+		_Generalized Linear Models_ are a class of models which belong to the _ordinary least squares_ framework.
+They generally consist of a set of parameters $\mathbf{w}$, a feature mapping $\varphi()$ and a _link function_ which dictates how the probability distribution of the output quantity is described.

-_Generalized Linear Models_ (GLM) are available in the context of regression and binary classification, more specifically in DynaML the following members of the GLM family are implemented.
+[_Generalized Linear Models_](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLM) are available in the context of regression and binary classification, more specifically in DynaML the following members of the GLM family are implemented.
 The `#!scala GeneralizedLinearModel[T]` class is the base of the GLM hierarchy in DynaML, all linear models are extensions of it.
 It's companion object is used for the creation of GLM instances as follows.

 ```scala
 val data: Stream[(DenseVector[Double], Double)] = ...